LiuzLab/TraceQC/README.md

 summary(obj)
 ```

-The following example shows how to create an TraceQC object.
+The following example shows how to create a TraceQC object.

 ```r
 library(TraceQC)